SudanOfficial Name: Republic of the Sudan

-The local equivalent to the “911” emergency line in Khartoum, Sudan is 999.
-Service is in Arabic and may not match western standards.
+The local equivalent to the “911” emergency line in Sudan is 999.

 Local Laws & Special Circumstances

-Dual-nationals must be aware that the Sudanese government may not recognize your U.S. citizenship, and if detained/arrested, you may be considered a Sudanese citizen only.
+Dual-nationals must be aware that the Sudanese government may not recognize your U.S. citizenship, and if detained/arrested, you may be prosecuted as a Sudanese national.

 SPECIAL CIRCUMSTANCES: In November 1997, the United States imposed comprehensive financial and commercial sanctions on Sudan.
 Travelers intending to visit Sudan should contact the Department of the Treasury, Office of Foreign Assets Control (OFAC), Office of Compliance, telephone 1-800-540-6322 or 202-622-2490, regarding the effect of these sanctions.